rmit-teamPi/projectpi_documentation/Portfolio/Goals.rst

 .. _goals:

 Goals and Objectives
 ====================

 The Punnet of Berries project aims to create a financially viable Beowulf cluster, which is energy efficient and demonstrates the advantages of parallel computing.
 This will be achieved by utilising inexpensive hardware and open source technologies.
-In order to function properly, the system's resources will need to be managed and allocated by a batch scheduler.
-The Punnet of Berries will be accompanied by a custom batch system, the *Berry Batch*.

 **Priority Objectives**